cybersemics/em/CONTRIBUTING.md

 ## Regressions

-Pull Requests that solve the given issue but introduce a regression (that is, break something else in the process) are not considered solutions and will not be accepted.
+Pull Requests that solve the given issue but introduce a regression (that is, break or remove functionality) are not considered solutions and will not be accepted.
+Preserving existing functionality is an implicit requirement.
+If a regression is discovered after a Pull Request has been merged, you may be asked to go back and fix the regression.

 Here is an example of a Pull Request where the contributor believed they had completed the task, despite having introduced a bug that was not there before: https://github.com/cybersemics/em/pull/154.
-Preserving existing functionality is just as much a part of the task as completing requested changes.

-If a regression is discovered after a Pull Request has been merged, you may still have to go back and fix the regression.

 ## Code of Conduct